-- Students are responsible for being on-time at the start of the fieldwork day; being on-time for meetings and appointments; completing the fieldwork day; and completing all attendance requirements as established by the University and the fieldwork site. - Student should not schedule personal plans e.g. vacation/travel during scheduled FW I and FW II.
+- Students are responsible for being on-time at the start of the fieldwork day; being on-time for meetings and appointments; completing the fieldwork day; and completing all attendance requirements as established by the University and the fieldwork site.
+Students are expected to follow the work schedule of the FW educator or their designee, including evenings, weekends, and holidays as determined by the fieldwork site regardless of the University's academic calendar or schedule. - Students should not schedule personal plans e.g. vacation/travel during scheduled FW I and FW II.
 Release time for events cannot be guaranteed.
 Examples include: vacations and travel.
 Fieldwork educators expect students to maintain a schedule consistent with the established schedule of the fieldwork site and fieldwork educator.
-The fieldwork student is expected to follow the work schedule of the fieldwork educator regarding hours of work, days of work, weekend work, holidays, and snow days.
+The fieldwork student is expected to follow the work schedule of the fieldwork educator regarding hours of work, days of work, weekend work, and holidays.